mathieuancelin/elem-vdom/readme.md

 Elem.el(MyButton, { key: "button1" })
 ```

 Then the `this.state` passed to the function `MyButton` will be its own.
-You just have to be careful to assign the same key to the same component each time you render the tree so `elem-vdom` can track down the right sub state and pass it to the component.
+You just have to be careful to assign the same key to the same component each time you render the tree so `elem-vdom-vanilla-experiment` can track down the right sub state and pass it to the component.

 You can also specify an initialState to the sub-state of a component